Construction of simple quotients of Bernstein-Zelevinsky derivatives and highest derivative multisegments I: reduction to combinatorics: Bernstein-Zelevinsky derivatives via Jacquet functors

 \subsection{Left-right Bernstein-Zelevinsky derivatives}

 Recall that the Bernstein-Zelevinsky derivative is defined in Section \ref{ss notion derivative}.
-We also define a left version (c.f. \cite{CS21, Ch21, Ch21+}).
-Note that one can use the transpose $R_i^t$ of $R_i$ to define the left derivative as in (\ref{eqn def derivative}).
-One may then apply a conjugation on an antidiagonal element to obtain the following formulation:
+We also define a left version (c.f. \cite{CS21, Ch21, Ch21+}), which one can use the transpose $R_i^t$ of $R_i$ to define the left BZ derivative as in (\ref{eqn def derivative}).
+One may further apply a conjugation on an antidiagonal element to obtain the following formulation:

 where $\bar{R}_i=aR_i^ta^{-1}$.
 Here $a$ is the matrix with $1$ in the antidiagonal entries and $0$ elsewhere.

 Most results will only be stated and proved for the 'right' version, and the 'left' version can be formulated and proved similarly.